shane-kercheval/data-science-template/README.md

 │
 ├── data                          <- Folder that contains data used or generated.
 │   ├── external                  <- Data from third party sources.
-│   └── raw                       <- The original, immutable data dump.
+│   ├── raw                       <- The original, immutable data dump.
 (This directory is excluded via .gitignore) │   ├── interim                   <- Intermediate data that has been transformed.
 (This directory is excluded via .gitignore) │   ├── processed                 <- The final, canonical data sets for modeling.
 (This directory is excluded via .gitignore) │
-├── deliverables                  <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── doc                           <- All documentation, data dictionaries, manuals, and final reports and deliverables.
+│   ├── data                      <- Location to place documents describing results of data exploration, data dictionaries, etc.
-│   ├── archive                   <- Previous deliverables that are outdated or no longer applicable.
+│   ├── model                     <- Model documentation
+│   ├── project                   <- Project documentation, including project charter, and results.
+│   │   ├── deliverables          <- All generated and sharable deliverables.
 │
 ├── figures                       <- Generated graphics and figures to be used in reporting and analysis.
 │   ├── deliverables              <- Generated graphics and figures to be used in reporting.
+│   ├── docs                      <- Graphics and figures to be used in documentation.
+│   ├── archive                   <- Previous figures that are outdated or no longer applicable.
 │   ├── [etc]                     <- Various folders to organize figures (e.g. model evaluation).
-│   ├── archive                   <- Previous figures that are outdated or no longer applicable.
 │
 ├── models                        <- Trained model objects (TMOs), model predictions, and/or model summaries │   ├── archive                   <- Previous models that are outdated or no longer applicable.
 (This directory is excluded via .gitignore)